JoannaRocio/JoannaRocio/README.md

 - 👋 Hi, I’m @JoannaRocio.
-- 👀 Learning Angular, React and .Net with C# ♥
+- 👀 Learning and working with React, Angular and Java ♥
-- 🌱 Learning Unity too just for fun.
+- 🌱 Studying English.
 - 💞️ Open to work.
 - 📫 How to reach me
 Mail: joannarocios@gmail.com